Bohemus307/YardFarm1.0/README.md

 (Prod)
 * Fork Repo to working directory and cd into yardfarm1.0
 * Npm install
-* Npm start-server to start Adafruit server for sensors
+* Npm start-server to start Adafruit server for sensors (unecessary if not using external sensors)
-* .ENV file requires prod
+* .ENV file requires NODE_ENV=dev

 ### Dependencies